Henry v Vieira: The Arsene Wenger proteges to move into coaching

 A four-time champion in England's top flight and Arsenal's captain fantastic in Wenger's early years in charge, Adams has not quite matched those lofty standards as a coach.

 He had a year at Wycombe Wanderers and a little over three months at Portsmouth, both of which were pretty miserable.
-When Granada came calling in April 2017 in a desperate bid to avoid relegation from LaLiga, Adams took charge for seven matches and lost all of them.
+When Granada came calling last April in a desperate bid to avoid relegation from LaLiga, Adams took charge for seven matches and lost all of them.

 SOL CAMPBELL